Skip to contents

 Details

-See ArcGIS REST Category filtering for details and examples.
+See ArcGIS REST API category filtering for details and examples.

-The geocoding service allows users to search for and geocode many types of addresses and places around the world.
-This simplifies application development because developers do not need to know what types of places their users are searching for; the service can decipher that.
-However, due to this flexibility, it is possible for ambiguous searches to match to many different places, and users may sometimes receive unexpected results.
-For example, a search for a city may match to a street name, or a search for an airport code may match to a country abbreviation.
+The ArcGIS geocoding service supports searches for many types of addresses and places around the world.
+This simplifies application development because developers do not need to know what types of places their users are searching for.
+However, ambiguous searches can match many different places and produce unexpected results.
+For example, a search for a city may match a street name, or an airport code may match a country abbreviation.

-The results show a list of categories with three different hierarchy levels (level_1, level_2, level_3).
-If a level_1 category is requested (i.e. POI), the child categories may also be included in the results.
+The dataset lists categories at three hierarchy levels (level_1, level_2 and level_3).
+If a level_1 category is requested (for example, POI), its child categories may also be included in the results.

 Note